 Please protect yourself and others by wearing a mask, maintaining social distance, and washing your hands frequently.
-Happy Holidays from the Lancaster School District!

 Appendix C - Employee Rights

 The California Family Rights Act (CFRA) provides most employees in California with the right to take up to 12 weeks of leave from work to care for themselves or their family members with a serious health condition or to bond with a new child.
 Employees returning to work from CFRA leave are entitled to their same or a comparable position, among other job protections.
 Recent legislation (Senate Bill 1383) expands CFRA in several major respects.
 The Department of Fair Employment and Housing (DFEH), which enforces CFRA, is providing this factsheet to assist employees and employers in understanding the upcoming changes to CFRA.